connornishijima/sensory_bridge_docs/settings_configuration.md

 # SETTINGS CONFIGURATION

-To change the settings on your device, visit settings.sensorybridge.rocks on a computer, with your Sensory Bridge plugged into your computer.
+To change the settings on your device, visit [settings.sensorybridge.rocks](https://settings.sensorybridge.rocks) on a computer with your Sensory Bridge plugged in.
 You'll be asked to choose your device from a list, and in most cases you'll only see one option.

 [Click to Configure Your Sensory Bridge](https://settings.sensorybridge.rocks){: .btn .btn-blue }